Tips and Advice for Senior Travellers

 Yes, it can be costly and a cost you would rather not fork out, but accidents can happen unexpectedly anytime and anywhere and having insurance gives you peace of mind.
 You might get sick before you start your travels, or while in some exotic location by the pool, you slip and break your leg, or what if the airline or tour company suddenly cancels their service?
 Without travel insurance, many countries’ ambulance and hospital bills are sky-high.

-• Check the weather forecast for your destination and pack clothing accordingly.
-Make sure to bring layers if the weather is unpredictable.
+- Check the weather forecast for your destination and pack clothing accordingly.
+If the weather is unpredictable, make sure to bring layers.

 Packing the Essentials